Silver Alert activated for missing Fayetteville man

 FAYETTEVILLE, Ark.
-(KFTA) — The Department of Veterans Affairs has requested the activation of a silver alert for a missing man out of Fayetteville.
+(KNWA) — The Department of Veterans Affairs has requested the activation of a silver alert for a missing man out of Fayetteville.

 Brett Kevin Bullock, 59, was last known to be at 100 North College Avenue, near the Department of Veterans Affairs Hospital.